redbadger/awesome-badger/chriswhealy/sha256/algorithm-overview/README.md

    end
    </pre>

-3. Phase 2 ends by adding the working variables to the hash values
+3. After the above loop has processed all 64 words in the message digest, phase 2 ends by incrementing the hash values by whatever value is currently in the working variables.
+All arithmetic overflows are simply ignored.

    <pre>
    h[0] += a